-We continue to work with Government on providing clear and targeted communications about the inclusion of unpaid carers in priority group 6.
+We continue to work with NHS England and Government on providing clear and targeted communications about the inclusion of unpaid carers in priority group 6.
 We have also been working with Government about the Standard Operational Procedure for the roll-out of the COVID-19 vaccination to unpaid carers.

-Standard Operating Procedure is now published
+Standard Operating Procedure for unpaid carers